Not a nice subject, but let’s have a look at it.

 - a place where the wicked were purged of their sin before eventual reconciliation with God.

+These three views correspond to the three main views today.
 We cannot know directly which meaning(s) Jesus had in mind, but have to judge by what he says.
 Let us examine the arguments for each.

 This has been the most common belief among christians for most of the history of christianity.
 It is based on a literal interpretation of the words ‘eternal fire’ and ‘eternal punishment’ in Matthew 25:41, 46, and several verses in Revelation, for example 14:9-11: ‘tormented … for ever and ever’.
 Thus the two key points are consciousness of punishment and unending duration.